freesewing/markdown/newsletter/2021q2/en.md

+# Pattern releases winter 2021

+Here's a quick recap of the new patterns we released in the first quarter of this year:

+ - [The Bella bodice block for womenswear](https://freesewing.org/blog/bella-bodice-block/): A collaboration with somebody from the industry to replicate the kind of bodice block that's used in fashion today.
+Currently it has a bust dart towards the side-seam.
+A variation with a shoulder dart is on our todo list.
+ - [The Hortensia handbag](https://freesewing.org/blog/announcing-hortensia/): Another collaboration, this time between Stofsuchti and long-time contributor Wouter Van Wageningen brought the first handbag pattern to FreeSewing.
+ - [The Cornelius cycling breeches](https://freesewing.org/blog/cornelius-cycling-breeches/): More from Wouter still, these cycling breeches or knickerbockers are based on the Keystone drafting method.

+Click through any of the links for the blog posts announcing these patterns.

+---

+# Spotlight on some lesser-know FreeSewing features

+Regardless of whether you've only recently discovered FreeSewing, or have been a user for many years, here are some things you might not have discovered on your own:

+## Multilingualism

+FreeSewing is available in 5 languages, each with their own website.
+In addition to English at freesewing.org, we have websites in [French](https://fr.freesewing.org/), [German](https://de.freesewing.org/), [Dutch](https://nl.freesewing.org/), and [Spanish](https://es.freesewing.org/).

+If you'd like to help us add more languages, [get in touch](https://discord.freesewing.org/).
+## Paperless patterns

+Not a fan of printing and sticking pages together?
+Or perhaps you don't have a printer?
+Don't despair, because FreeSewing provides **paperless patterns**.

+You'll find the **paperless** option under the **Pattern options**.
+Flick it on and now you'll have dimensions as well as a grid in either metric or imperial so you can transfer your pattern directly to fabric or another medium like pattern paper.

+## Custom layout/tiler

+Laying out the different pattern parts on your pattern happens automatically.
+But alas, it's one of those things that computers are far worse at that humans.
+Often you can save a bunch of pages by squishing things together yourself.
+If only you could, right?

+Turns out you can.
+Simply **Export** your pattern as **SVG** and fire up **Inkscape** (which you can [download for free](https://inkscape.org/)).

+When you open the pattern in Inkscape, the entire pattern will be in a *group*, so first thing to do is to **select** it and **right-click** and choose **ungroup**.
+Now you can rotate and flip each part around and arrange them just as you like.
+When you're happy, click **File** -> **Document properties** and choose **Resize page to content**.

+When you're done, save the SVG and upload it to our custom tiler: https://tiler.freesewing.org/ There you can upload the SVG and pick your page size, and you'll get a PDF just like on the  website.
+Only this time, with your own layout 👍

+## Remove details from a pattern

+This option was originally intended for laser cutters, but has other uses too.

+For this, you'll have to enable so-called **Expert mode**.
+Under **Pattern options**, click **Expert mode** and set it to **Show**.
+Now, you'll have the **Advanced** option under which you'll find **Detail**.
+If you set it to **Hide**, your pattern will not only show the outline of the different pattern parts.

+This is also handy for when you are making doll clothes as the titles, logo, and size box end up being taking up more space than the pattern itself.

+## Include only certain pattern parts

+Since we've unlocked **Expert mode**, here's another tip you mightn't be aware of: the **Contents** option.
+This option allows you to not draft the entire pattern, but only those parts that you want.

+This can be handy if you want to make a change to a pattern and only print those parts that are affected.
+But also if you want to combine different styles.
+For example you can generate a complete Simon pattern, and then additional collar or cuff styles where only the collar/cuffs are included in the pattern.

+Got an idea for some other cool feature you'd like to see?
+Make sure to [let us know](https://discord.freesewing.org/).

+---

+# Some of the more crazy ideas on our drawing board

+We're rarely stuck for things to do, because some work is never finished: adding more patterns, writing more or better documentation, improving user experience, and so on.

+But sometimes, we also like to shoot the breeze and come up with some ideas that are a bit off the beaten path.
+Here's a selection of them that we've been mulling over.
+Don't consider it a sneak preview though, some of these are bona fide moonshots:

+## Allowing users to create their own pattern layouts on the site

+The pattern layout -- the way the individual pattern pieces are laid out on the page -- seems like the low-hanging fruit of improvements.
+Almost without exception, your pattern will not be the most optimal layout.

+Thing is, computers are not very good at this sort of spacial problem that's called *packing*.
+We could try to tweak the algorithm, but human beings are just intuitively better at it than computers are.

+**The goal**
+To make it possible (and ideally easy) for people to do their own layout.
+So that before you export your pattern, you have the option to arrange it just as you like it.

+**What it would take**
+This is something that's been on the drawing board for quite some time.
+FreeSewing core already has support for custom layouts, so it's really *just* a matter of creating the frontend interface to handle the layouting.

+**Roadblocks**
+Doing the SVG layout on mobile is a minefield.

+**Chances of this happening**
+High.
+We're almost certainly going to do this at some point.

+## Using 3D renders to showcase patterns or options

+3D in general is something we have our eye on, but in this case it's really about presenting the patterns to the user.
+People want to know what they're going to get, and line drawings and showcases can only go so far to show that.

+The idea would be to be able to show patterns on a 3D avatar.
+However, a big caveat is that we would have to be able to somehow automate this process since we can't go manually creating a 3D render of every pattern & option.

+**The goal**
+Create 3D renders of different patterns and the effect of pattern options.
+Integrating this with our build pipeline so those renders can be auto-generated.

+**What it would take**
+Some work has been done already.
+Last year we wrote a DXF-exporter plugin that can export patterns as DXF, a popular format in 3D tools.
+We did some initial tests with CLO3D but the lack of automation options not to mention the fact that it's a closed-source commercial product made us abandon that path.

+The right thing to do would be using Blender so that this work would benefit the open source community.

+**Roadblocks**
+Blender is not that easy to learn.
+Automation and plugins in Blender need to be written in Python, and we're a JavaScript project.
+Basically, we have nobody who knows how to even start on this today.

+**Chances of this happening**
+Medium.
+Could really use some help on this.

+## Frankenstein patterns

+The name *Frankenstein pattern* is something that came up during one of our contributor calls, and the name sort of stuck.
+The idea is that you could mix and match parts from different patterns to create your own combinations.
+Like, pick a top and combine it with the sleeves from another top and perhaps the collar from yet another top.

+**The goal**
+Allow patterns to be created by combining different building blocks.

+**Roadblocks**
+This would require some sort of inter-pattern API or interface specification.

+**Chances of this happening**
+Low.
+For pattern developers, combining parts from different patterns is already possible via inheritance.
+Exposing this sort of functionality to the user level would already be a significant challenge.
+But doing it in a way that requires no code and merely some clicking around is pretty far out there.

+---

 # FreeSewing is Brought to You By the Kindness of Strangers

 On April 5th 2011, a Tuesday of all days, I published a sewing pattern on my blog.